JonasBeal/PhdThesis/docs/03-Mechanistic.md

 # Mechanistic modeling of cancer: from complex disease to systems biology {#mechanistic-cancer}

 \epigraph{"How remarkable is life?
 The answer is: very.
 Those of us who deal in networks of chemical reactions know of nothing like it...
-How could a chemical sludge become a rose, even with billions of years to try."}{George Whitesides}
+How could a chemical sludge become a rose, even with billions of years to try."}{George Whitesides (The improbability of life, 2012)}